 - The risk can go up to 45% if the mother breastfeeds her child.

 Prevention strategies can reduce this risk to less than 2%.
-If you are a pregnant woman concerned about HIV, experts recommend that you take these steps:
+If you are a pregnant woman concerned about HIV, experts recommend that you:

 - If you have HIV, take anti-HIV drugs for yourself and your child.
 You should take anti-HIV drugs during pregnancy, labor, and birth, and your child should take them for the first weeks of life.

 - If you have HIV, avoid breastfeeding.
 HIV can pass from you to your child through your breast milk.
 If you live in the United States or another country with safe water, formula feeding is best for prevention of HIV.

 The NICHD is heavily involved in finding ways to prevent mother-to-child transmission of HIV.
 Read about the research advances in this area through the links on the Publications and Resources page.

 « For children and teens